 During the transition, if the hips slide and open faster than the upper body and move, the golfer gets "stuck," and has nowhere for the arms to go.
 If the hips move too slow, the arms can race ahead, and either get over the top, or release too early.

-Rhythm isn’t something that I cannot explain well through text, so it is up to the individual golfer to practice enough to develop this rhythm.
+Rhythm is difficult to explain well through text, so it is up to the individual golfer to practice enough to develop this rhythm.

 Why the Transition is Important